thomasboyt/pearl/packages/pearl/Roadmap.md

 * [ ] Figure out additional hooks for components
   * For example, collision needs to be broken up into "detection" and "resolution" phases, so that e.g. an enemy that turns around when it hits a block can be coded as two separate components
   * `FixedUpdate`-like hook?
 Does this even make sense in a single-threaded application?
 Seems suuuper difficult to time and schedule correctly.
+* [ ] Should a collision hook be introduced using the new Collider components?
 * [x] How should we look up components?
   * Components part of the current object: `self.getComponent(Type)`
 * [x] Should probably deprecate `constructor()` hooks on components in favor of doing all initialization in `init()`.
 That way constructing a component is "pure" in that it never kicks off any process.